cypress-io/cypress-documentation/content/guides/component-testing/getting-started.md

 <DocsImage src="/img/guides/component-testing/first-open.png" alt="Splash Screen of Component Testing" ></DocsImage>

 - Click on one of the specs.
 You should see the tests run.
-- Open the spec file in your [preferred IDE](guides/tooling/IDE-integration#file-opener-preference) by clicking on the spec file's name in the Command Log.
+- Open the spec file in your [preferred IDE](guides/tooling/IDE-integration#file-opener-preference) by clicking on the spec file's name in the sidebar.
 - Make a change and save the spec and see it re-run.
 - Open the tested component and make a change again.
 The test will be re-run automatically.